-Pharmacists are experts in medicines and their use, with this work heavily crossing over with careers in healthcare.
-They typically work as community pharmacists in independent or chain stores on the high street, or as hospital pharmacists.
-Pharmacists can also work in doctor's surgeries, for pharmaceutical companies or in academia in university departments.
+Pharmacists are experts in medicines and their use, and their work regularly crosses over with careers in healthcare.
+Pharmacists typically work as community pharmacists in independent or chain stores on the high street, or as hospital pharmacists.
+They can also work in doctor's surgeries, for pharmaceutical companies or in academia in university departments.

 Master of pharmacy (MPharm)